-African First Aid Materials
+African First Aid Materials (AFAM)

-AFAM was developed using evidence-based practice that take into account the latest available scientific evidence.
+AFAM was developed using evidence-based practice that takes into account the latest available scientific evidence.
 Evidence-based practice also takes into account the experience of specialists and preferences of certain target groups and the means that are available to them.

 Why use AFAM?

-AFAM is ready-to-use and easy-to-use!
+AFAM is easy and ready to use!

-- All the illustrations are with African models.
+- All the illustrations feature African models.

 Use AFAM now